abhinavsingh/proxy.py/README.md

                         handle each client connection.
   --num-workers NUM_WORKERS
                         Defaults to number of CPU cores.
-  --local-executor      Default: False.
+  --local-executor      Default: True.
 Disabled by default.
 When enabled
                         acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
 Enable this option to